Getting a Personal Loan After Filing for Bankruptcy

 Understanding Your Credit Score After Bankruptcy

-The three-digit figure that represents your creditworthiness is called your credit score.
-It’s likely that your credit rating will suffer a fall after filing for bankruptcy.
 However, it’s important to understand that your credit score is not set in stone.
-There are several factors that affect your credit score, and by taking steps to improve those factors, you can improve your credit score over time.
+Several factors affect your credit score, and by taking steps to improve those factors, you can improve your credit score over time.

 Check Your Credit Report for Errors